SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

 \paragraph{Tasks and evaluation}

-We conduct a quantitative evaluation of our method focusing on the grasping of both rigid and deformable objects, as grasping presents clear and definable criteria for success and failure.
-In each trial, an initial demonstration is provided on an object scan within a virtual environment.
-This is achieved by manually positioning a dexterous hand on the object point cloud using MeshLab.
-Subsequently, our feature network is overfit to this source scene, a process that approximately takes 300 seconds.
-Post this training phase, the network is frozen and deployed to various real-world scenes to perform hand pose optimization, requiring roughly 20 seconds per scene.
+Our method undergoes a quantitative evaluation centered on the grasping of both rigid and deformable objects, with grasping providing a straightforward measure of success or failure.
+Initially, for each trial, a demonstration is set up within a virtual environment on an object scan by manually positioning a dexterous hand model on the object's point cloud using MeshLab.
+After this setup, our feature network takes 20000 iterations for adaptation, roughly 300 seconds using a single NVIDIA GeForce RTX 3090.
+Once trained, the network is applied unchanged to different real-world scenes to optimize the hand pose for 300 iterations, roughly 20 seconds using a single NVIDIA GeForce RTX 3090.

-For every test scene, object poses are randomized within a reachable range by the hand, and our method is executed 10 times to ascertain the success rate.
-Each test run initiates with the acquisition of an initial grasping pose through our end-effector optimization, followed by the execution of a predefined lifting motion---either upright or a combination of upward and retreating movements, contingent on the physical constraints.
-A run is deemed successful if the object is lifted off the table without falling.
-Beyond these quantitative evaluations, we also showcase qualitative results, extending beyond grasping, to illustrate our method's proficiency in replicating the action styles observed in the demonstrations.
+During testing, object placements are varied within the hand's reach, and our approach is tested 10 times to determine its success rate.
+Each trial begins with deriving an initial grasping pose by our end-effector optimization process, succeeded by a predetermined lifting motion---either directly upwards or a mix of upward and backward movements, depending on the object's physical properties.
+A trial is deemed successful if the object is securely lifted from the table without being dropped.

 \paragraph{Baselines}